BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 existence of a predefined bonus/malus system.

-![**Summary:**
-A presentation slide for "Guideline 3 - Ability to compel".
-The guideline specifies that insurance or reinsurance companies can only compel a policyholder to pay a premium if that payment is legally enforceable.
+![A concise summary of Guideline 3, which concerns the ability of insurance or reinsurance undertakings to compel a policyholder to pay a premium only when the payment is legally enforceable.

-**Text extracted from the image:**
 #### Guideline 3 - Ability to compel
 Insurance or reinsurance undertakings should recognise their ability to compel a policy holder to pay a premium only if the policyholder’s payment is legally enforceable.](#)

 **Explanatory text**

 9. The undertaking does not have the ability to compel the policyholder to pay the premium where the payment of the premium is not legally effective and enforceable.
 For instance,